-So what can you expect to find in Atomic Habits?
+So what can you expect to find in Atomic Habits by James Clear?
 I’m going to highlight what I found to be the key themes in the book so that you can get a sense for what it’s about.
 Hopefully, you’ll learn something even if you decide not to read it yourself.

 The author begins by talking about how you first need to examine what you believe about yourself before you try to change your habits.
 You will be limited by what you believe you are capable of.

 Usually, your actions won’t exceed your beliefs.
 If you don’t think you can achieve something, chances are quite good that you never will.

 He goes on to explain how your thoughts and mindset matter.
 They impact the choices you make and the actions you take.
 Depending on your current thought patterns, you may need to pause at this stage to adjust your mindset before moving forward in creating new habits.

 You can attempt to make whatever changes you desire, but they need to be aligned with your beliefs to achieve results.